 … Including what looked to be a decades-old foam mattress, where we found a tiny mouse skeleton nestled in one of the “egg” nooks.

 Despite donning gloves and masks to eradicate the science experiments that had accumulated inside the boat, it was such a breath of fresh air to throw open the French door and see that unobstructed ocean view from our pad.

 And surprisingly, the front cabin cleaned up well.

 There were definitely trouble spots after years of neglect, especially rotting wood that needed to be worked over.

 The entry way was also on the verge of collapse, so one of our first projects was reinforcing it with planks of wood.
 (I could only imagine getting up in the middle of the night and falling through the floor!)

 After ripping off the bamboo reeds that had covered the wall, we found that part of it was nearly worn through from years of water and termite damage.
 And who knows how many leaks we’ll discover with the next few rainstorms…

-As I plugged away in the sitting room, there was my hub plugging away in the bedroom.
+As I plugged away in the sitting room, there was Will plugging away in the bedroom.
 What was he doing back there?

 After disassembling the boards below the berth, vacuuming out the nooks and crannies, and building a sturdier platform for our bed, the bedroom looked to be in decent shape.